 Next day Russia ordered a partial mobilisation against Austria-Hungary.
 Germany responded by threatening Russia with war if it did not stop this process.
 France reacted to the prospect of a Russo-German war by mobilising its own forces.
 Germany declared war on Russia on 1 August and on France two days later.
 When the von Schlieffen Plan was activated, the invasion of Belgium prompted Britain to declare war on Germany on 4 August.
 The First World War had begun.

 On the other side of the world, the last domino fell.
-Word of the declaration of war by King George V was received in Wellington on 5 August.
-The governor, Lord Liverpool, announced the news from the steps of Parliament to a crowd of 15,000.
+Word of Britain's declaration of war was received in Wellington on 5 August.
+The governor, Lord Liverpool, announced the news from the steps of Parliament to a crowd of more than 12,000 people.
 New Zealanders regarded themselves as British and Britain as home, so there was little hesitation in supporting the Mother Country in its moment of crisis.

 New Zealanders’ emotional response to the outbreak of war reflected the Dominion’s close ties with Great Britain.
 Germany’s invasion of Belgium, another small country, struck a chord with many.
 The militaristic atmosphere of the time contributed to the enthusiasm with which most New Zealanders entered the war.